 - GreenSquare not responsible for managing any repairs in your flat, and they do not have any right to enter any flat to carry out a repair.

-- If water leaks from the flat above, it is your neighbour’s responsibility to deal with the problem.
-If your flat is damaged by a leak from another flat, or the roof leaks, we will use the insurance policy for the building to pay for the damage to your flat, and the excess will be passed on to every flat through the service charge.
+- If water leaks from the flat above, it is your neighbour’s responsibility to ensure the leak is fixed.
+If your flat is damaged by a leak from another flat, or the roof leaks, you can claim on the insurance policy for the building to pay for the damage to your flat.

 - If you want GreenSquare to deal with an issue on your behalf, for example serve a notice on the flat above so that the tenant carries out a repair, you will have to pay the costs of doing this.